bahmutov/find-cypress-specs/README.md

 @user  2
 ```

-Each tag count includes the tests that use the tag directly, and the _effective_ tags applied from the parent suites.
+Each tag count includes the tests that use the tag directly, and the _effective_ tags applied from the parent suites, both `tags` and `requiredTags`.

 You can print the results in JSON format using `--json` or `-j` option.